morganjtroper2/challenge-12-portfolio/README.md

 ![DeveloperImage](ch12ss.png)

-This is a simple portfolio page created using React, and deployed using GitHub/Netlify.
+This is a simple portfolio page created using React and deployed using GitHub/Netlify.

 ## Contributions